sabjorn/hueComposer/README.md

 ```

 ### Upstart
 There is a `.conf` file in the `Upstart` directory in this git.
 Copy that file to `/etc/init/`.
+Make sure to start the upstart job with `sudo service starthue start` before reboot.
 As long as Upstart is installed on the system this should get the Python script to run after reboot.

 There is a good guide on Upstart [here](https://www.digitalocean.com/community/tutorials/the-upstart-event-system-what-it-is-and-how-to-use-it).